nicholas-myers/react-shopping-cart/README.md

 **STEP 2 - Creating ProductContext**

-- In `src`, create a new folder named `contexts`, this folder is going to be used to hold all of `context objects` we create.
+x- In `src`, create a new folder named `contexts`, this folder is going to be used to hold all of `context objects` we create.

-- Inside that folder create a new file named `ProductContext.js`
+x- Inside that folder create a new file named `ProductContext.js`

 - In this file, import the `createContext` function from the react library and create our `ProductContext`.